lurumad/lurumad/README.md

      \$$   \$$  \$$$$$$$ \$$ \$$  \$$$$$$        \$$      \$$  \$$$$$$  \$$       \$$  \$$$$$$$ \$$

 :godmode: My name is Luis Ruiz.
-I'm a Principal Software Engineer at [Merlyn for Education](https://www.merlyn.org/) author and speaker based in Madrid, Spain.
+I'm a Product Software Engineer at [Merlyn for Education](https://www.merlyn.org/) author and speaker based in Madrid, Spain.

 💻 I'm member of [Xabaril](https://github.com/Xabaril) a group of developers who build and maintain open source software for .NET ecosystem.
 My code is mainly focus in Microsoft Technologies but currently I'm working with Python, Java and Kotlin and deployed to the ☁️ (AWS & Azure).